 For the Classes of 2018 and beyond: Every student who starts on day one of 9th grade and meets eligibility criteria will be eligible for up to $5,000 per year ($20,000 maximum) to be used within five years of post-secondary education.

 Students may attend any accredited college, university, trade, or technical school in Pennsylvania.
 Programs must be eligible for the federal Pell grant.
 Promise funds are for post-secondary only, and cannot be used for graduate-level courses.

-Dual Enrollment offers high school students the opportunity to experience college level coursework and earn college credit while still in high school.
-The Pittsburgh Promise provides funding to pay for select college level courses at CCAC for juniors and seniors at Pittsburgh Public Schools.
+Dual Enrollment offers high school students the opportunity to experience college-level coursework and earn college credit while still in high school.
+The Pittsburgh Promise provides funding to pay for select college-level courses at CCAC for juniors and seniors at Pittsburgh Public Schools.
 To fund the courses, The Promise provides early access to Promise scholarship funds that may await eligible students upon graduation.
 Funds used by the students while in high school will be deducted from their maximum Promise scholarship.
-Details and available courses will be mailed to students during their junior and senior year.
+Details and available courses will be mailed to students during their junior and senior years.

 Learn more about Dual Enrollment.